 In the beginning of the school term the faculty hosts a back-to-school night for the purpose of having parents meet with their child's teacher.
 During this visitation, teachers describe the instructional programs and explain the procedures and expectations.
-A brief questions and answer period will follow the formal presentation.
+A brief question and answer period will follow the formal presentation.

 Each year parents are invited to school in order to meet the teachers and to see an overview of the grade-level curriculum.
 These evening meetings are designed to give adults the opportunity to discuss topics and to ask questions.
 Children should not attend these adult meetings.
-It is also not safe for unsupervised children to wander in the hallways or go to the playground.
 Thank you for your cooperation and understanding.

-BEFORE- AND AFTER-SCHOOL PROGRAMS
+BEFORE AND AFTER-SCHOOL PROGRAMS

 Central Bucks Community School offers before-school and after-school care to all schools where there is a need.
 The program provides supervised play, activities, and help with homework.
 Parents pay a monthly fee for the program.
-For more information call the Community School Office at 267-893-5700 or check on-line.
+For more information call the Community School Office at 267-893-5705 or check on the Community School webpage.
 Children may attend on a part-time or full-time basis.